Even though I love to cook and typically never buy frozen meals, I’m hooked on Daily Harvest’s smoothies and harvest bowls. Here’s why.

 Bottom line: would I pay for this myself?

 Absolutely.
 I got nine cups for free last year (thanks Daily Harvest) but I’m now paying for them out of my own pocket.

 If you’ve tried Daily Harvest, I’d love to know what your favorites are for my next order!

 If you want to try Daily Harvest for yourself, use this link and promo code TERI to get 3 free cups!!! (valid for new customers only!)

-This post is sponsored by Daily Harvest.
+This post was originally sponsored by Daily Harvest in 2019, but the updated publication in 2020 was not.
 All opinions are my own (honest!) thoughts.
 Big thanks to Daily Harvest for their support of my blog and thanks to all of you for supporting the brands who help make me keep this blog running!